-Longboarding, also a famous skateboarding is a fun activity of ridding on a longboard deck.
-From adults to teenagers, whenever they get free time everyone is getting into this exiting sport.
+Longboarding, also famous for skateboarding is a fun activity of riding on a longboard deck.
+From adults to teenagers, whenever they get free time everyone is getting into this exciting sport.
 If you are also want to enjoy longboarding, just like your other friends at first you need to choose the best longboard decks to feel the smooth ride.

 How to Pick the Best Longboard Decks

-Longboard deck is mainly a long, flat board used to stand on while skateboarding.
+A longboard deck is mainly a long, flat board used to stand on while skateboarding.
 Usually, longboard decks come in lengths ranging from 33” to 60”.
-Due to shape and length range they are different from skateboard.
-Everybody like longboarding because it’s great for enjoying various styles of skateboarding including , cruising, downhill, freestyle, slalom and craving.
+Due to shape and length range, they are different from the skateboard.
+Everybody likes longboarding because it’s great for enjoying various styles of skateboarding including, cruising, downhill, freestyle, slalom, and craving.

-Apart from fun, longboards can also be used for short distance travelling.
+Apart from fun, longboards can also be used for short-distance traveling.

-When it comes to selecting a right longboard deck, few characteristic such as shape, length, width, material and built must be considered.
-Also see the style of longboarding that you are planning to pick.
+When it comes to selecting the right longboard deck, a few characteristics such as shape, length, width, material, and built must be considered.
+Also, see the style of longboarding that you are planning to pick.
 I have stated some important factors to help you figure out what you need.

 Cruising / Carving

-For regular trip to school or shopping malls smaller size longboards are best fit.
+For regular trips to school or shopping malls, smaller size longboards are the best fit.
 It will make cruising easier by permitting you to navigate through the busy footpaths without hurting any walkers.
-But if you want to inclined to try some hills than enhanced stability longboards will do great.
+But if you want to incline to try some hills then enhanced stability longboards will do great.

 Picking the Right Deck Length